-- A business/residence permit (at the latest, within three days of their arrival) and - A work permit.
+- A business/residence permit - A work permit.

 Business/residence permits are issued by the Police Office for Expatriates.
-Business permits are for the founders and directors of companies with foreign shareholders or for the directors of foreign entities' representative offices.
+Business permits are for the founders and directors of companies with foreign shareholders or for the directors of foreign companies' representative offices.
 Residence permits are for other foreigners.